brodjj/brodjj.github.io/_posts/2026-03-02-what-im-teaching-my-kids.md

 ### Why it matters

-There's a difference between being able to use technology and understanding how it works.
+> There's a difference between being able to use technology and understanding how it works.
+{: .prompt-info }

 Your kid will grow up fluent in apps and interfaces, the same way your generation was fluent in VCR timers and six-disc CD changers (and by "fluent" I mean you could program the VCR but your parents couldn't, which made you a god for roughly three years until DVD players came along and ruined everything).

 Real digital literacy is knowing what's happening under the hood: how files are structured, how networks talk to each other, how code tells a computer what to do, and how the platforms harvesting your attention are specifically designed to keep you scrolling.